ReserveNetwork/R-Link/README.md

 ## What is R-Link & Reserve Network??

-Reserve Network (RNet) is a self-configuring wireless digital communication network that is designed to operate under adverse conditions such as low bandwidth and high latency, especially for emergency situations where the existing communication infrastructure is inoperable for any reason.
+[Reserve Network](reserve.network) (RNet) is a self-configuring wireless digital communication network that is designed to operate under adverse conditions such as low bandwidth and high latency, especially for emergency situations where the existing communication infrastructure is inoperable for any reason.

-R-Link is a low bandwidth or offline communication application designed specifically for communication on this network.
+[R-Link ](https://github.com/ReserveNetwork/R-Link)is a low bandwidth or offline communication application designed specifically for communication on this network.

 <img src="./screenshots/screenshot.png">

 ## What does it do?

-- It can send and receive messages, files and audio calls with peers;
+- It can send and receive messages, files, video & audio calls with peers;
     - Over your local network through Ethernet and WiFi, completely automatically.
     - Over the internet by connecting through a server hosted by yourself or the community.
-    - Over low-powered, license-free, ISM band LoRa Radio, with an [RNode](https://github.com/markqvist/RNode_Firmware).
+    - Over low-powered, license-free, ISM band LoRa Radio, with an [RNode](https://github.com/ReserveNetwork/RNET_Firmware).
-    - ...and via any other interface supported by the Reticulum Network Stack.
+    - ...and via any other interface supported by the Reserve Network Stack.
 - It communicates securely.
 Messages can only be decrypted by the intended destination.
 - It can communicate with any other existing [LXMF](https://github.com/markqvist/lxmf) client, such as [Sideband](https://github.com/markqvist/Sideband/) and [Nomadnet](https://github.com/markqvist/nomadnet).
 - It can download files and browse micron pages (decentralised websites) hosted on [Nomad Network](https://github.com/markqvist/nomadnet) nodes.